MuAlphaOmegaEpsilon/minimalib/syscall/README.md

 # Syscalls
-Here is a collection of POSIX-like functions to directly perform syscalls.
+A collection of POSIX-like functions to directly perform syscalls.

 ## write
 Writes a given amount of bytes to a file referred by the corresponding file descriptor.<br>